-In addition to fundamental and strategic research, The Pirbright Institute's Pirbright Laboratory provides a vital service in real time at times of outbreaks of disease, both nationally and internationally.
-Specifically, the Institute provides Reference Laboratories in respect of 10 exotic viral diseases of livestock.
+In addition to fundamental and strategic research, The Pirbright Institute provides expertise and capacity for laboratory investigations to monitor livestock for high consequence viral diseases and underpins global disease control efforts.
+Specifically, The Pirbright Institute provides Reference Laboratories in respect of 10 exotic viral diseases of livestock.
 These Reference Laboratories work on behalf of national (Defra) and international organisations.

 - Foot-and-mouth disease